 Mt Molungole, the natural wild habitat is home to the Ik people.

 The Ik look very much like the Karimojong.
 They are a small tribe of about 11,000 and the only difference is in language and culture.
 Ik people took up cultivation, hunting and bee keeping after their land was declared a National park and have chosen to keep livestock to reduce the risk of raiding.

 Ik people are polygamous.
 Men marry as many wives as they want, sometimes depending on the number of beehives one has.
 A respectable man owns as many as 50 beehives and can give about five to 10 hives as bride price.
 The first wife has a ‘husband’ status over other wives and wife inheritance after divorce or widowhood is practiced.

 The Ik People say they were the first people to migrate to Northeastern Uganda.
 Ik means “head of migration” .

-You have to be physically fit to climb the mountains – the peak of Mount Murongole is 2,749 meters above sea level and hike up here is a torture for those who are not fit.
-The trail is 8 kilometers long (16 kilometer round trip) and quite a tough climb to the villages.
+The peak of Mount Murongole is 2,749 meters above sea level.
+You have to be physically fit to climb the mountains.
+The trail is 8 kilometers long (16 kilometer round trip) and is quite a tough climb to the villages.